-The City of Frisco Parks & Recreation Department hosts annual Trick-A-Trout Kid Fish at Frisco Commons, located at 8000 McKinney Road in February.
-Check back here for our Saturday date in 2016.
+The City of Frisco Parks & Recreation Department hosts annual Trick-A-Trout Kid Fish at Frisco Commons, located at 8000 McKinney Road on October 31, 2016.
 The event begins at 8:00 a.m. and runs until 11:00 a.m.
 3,000 Rainbow Trout are released in the Commons pond which is located north of the main pavilion.

 The Trick-A-Trout Kid Fish is a great opportunity for first time anglers to come out and try the sport of fishing.
 Since only kids up through age 16 will be allowed to fish for the first three hours, they will have a chance to really hone their fishing skills.
 The average size of the fish will be eight to ten inches and the daily bag limit is five per child.